scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

-structure of pyPRISM, a Python tool which implements Polymer Reference Interaction Site Model (PRISM) theory. :cite:`pyPRISM,disclaimer` PRISM theory is an integral equation formalism that describes the structure and thermodynamics of polymer liquids.
-This category of materials includes polymer melts, blends, solutions, and nanocomposites with varying homopolymer and copolymer chemistry and chain topology.  :cite:`PRISMreview,PRISMorig` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has been limited compared to other theory and simulation methods that have available open-source tools, such as Self-Consistent Field Theory (SCFT), :cite:`pscf1,pscf2` Molecular Dynamics (MD), :cite:`hoomd1,hoomd2,hoomd3,lammps1,lammps2` or Monte Carlo (MC),
+structure of pyPRISM, a Python tool which implements Polymer Reference Interaction Site Model (PRISM) theory. :cite:`pyPRISM,disclaimer` PRISM theory is an integral equation formalism that describes the structure and thermodynamics of polymer liquids. :cite:`PRISMreview,PRISMorig` Despite the success of PRISM in past studies on these complex systems, the use of PRISM in the soft-matter community has been limited compared to other theory and simulation methods that have available open-source tools, such as Self-Consistent Field Theory (SCFT), :cite:`pscf1,pscf2` Molecular Dynamics (MD), :cite:`hoomd1,hoomd2,hoomd3,lammps1,lammps2` or Monte Carlo (MC),